Miss H Resa

 In Year 7, we are in the process of developing a "mastery curriculum" for geography.
 During the year, there will be a particular emphasis on supporting students to provide detailed descriptions and explanations using photographs, maps, graphs and other sources.
 Throughout the year, students will begin to develop their knowledge of both physical and human processes and the way in which the environment both impacts and is changed by human activity.

-In Year 8, students continue to develop their knowledge, understanding and skills.
-They are encouraged to develop their understanding of connections and begin to appreciate that decisions about places may lead to conflict.
-There are five units: Africa – A Continent of Contrasts; Weather and Extreme Environments; Tourism; Rivers & Flooding; Sustainability.
+In Year 8, students continue to develop their mastery skills from year 7 in describing and explaining using a wide range of stimuli.
+They are encouraged to also develop their understanding of connections and begin to appreciate that decisions about places may lead to conflict.
+This provides them with a chance to develop their mastery skills in discussion and justifying different viewpoints or opinions.

 In Year 9, students are expected to take a greater lead in carrying out their own research and investigations.
 There are four units: Coasts, Ice on the Land, Population, Development (with a specific focus on Asia).
 In the summer term all students begin the GCSE course and study the Living World unit.
 Students develop their fieldwork skills in a field trip to West Wittering.